maryamsafdar/growvy-website/README.md

 - Used `relative` + `absolute` positioning and tuned SVG `viewBox`, `rx`, and `ry`
 - Applied Tailwind spacing utilities (`gap`, `px`, `mt`, `ml`) and responsive modifiers (`md:`, `lg:`)
 - Broke large code blocks into **small, focused components**
+- Reduced padding and min-height where extra space was showing.
+- Used `.map()` carefully or manually created sections where required.

 ---